sunainapati/sunainapati.github.io/About.md

 title: About
 ---

 Hi!
 I am Sunaina Pati.
-I am currently pursuing my BSc (Honours) in Mathematics and Computer Science at [Chennai Mathematical Institute](https://www.cmi.ac.in/).
-I am in my second year.
+I am currently pursuing my second year of BSc (Honours) in Mathematics and Computer Science at [Chennai Mathematical Institute](https://www.cmi.ac.in/).
 I like reading about algebra, number theory and its application to Theoretical Computer science.
 I use this site to publish my workings in math and TCS, for example, sharing the lecture notes, some theorems which I found very fascinating, problem sets of classes/tutorials I took and notes on my current reading projects ( for now, I will upload my handwritten notes.
 I will TeXed it during my summer holidays) etc.

 # Contents
 {:.no_toc}